kingdomledger/AI_Growth_Systems_Design_Patterns/01-member-onboarding-automation/README.md

 - Covers approve, reject, revoke, and admin override states
 - Connects review decisions to access provisioning, notification, and audit records

+## Outcome
+- Handled 6,800+ records in live production
+- Saved approximately three minutes of manual processing per record
+- Eliminated an estimated 340+ hours of repetitive operational work—equivalent to more than 42 eight-hour workdays

 ## Architecture

 ```mermaid